bobheadxi/bobheadxi.github.io/_posts/2018-2-1-object-casting-in-javascript.md

 class DataType {
    /**
     * Cast all fields in given object that exists in data onto
-    * the given definiton.
+    * the given definition.
 The given definition must have all fields
     * instantiated to `null`.
     * @param {Object} input Object containing desired data.
     * @param {String} type String representing name of datatype.